jeanraisa/ATARI-DQN/README.md

 # Contribution

-1. Xavier: Training and Model development( Developed the train script)
+1. Dohessienkan Xavier Gnondoyi: Training and Model development( Developed the train script)
 2. Irakoze Jean Raisa: Developed the play script for Gameplay and evaluation and README Documentation
 3. Cynthia Nekesa: READMe Documentation and play script development